After a multitude of tests, I came up with the best beginner road bike. If you’re in a hurry, my recommendation is the Schwinn Fastback AL Claris.

 The company rightfully earned its place as the industry leader, and you’ll find its bikes on every list for the best bikes around.

-The steerer and fork are made of aluminum, too, for durability and lightweight.
+The steerer and fork are made of aluminium, too, for durability and lightweight.

 The Fastback comes fully equipped with Claris shifters and a Shimano 16-speed drivetrain.
 Both promise high quality, durability, and reliability, and they deliver.
 Schwinn made sure to include every component of the highest quality.